 Late May to early September — summer vacation for kids nationwide — is the busiest time in LA, especially at Disneyland.
 Spring break is another hot travel time.
 Expect ample company at most tourist attractions, as well as more expensive flights.

 Holiday weeks and weekends attract loads of sightseers year-round.
 Still, blue skies and Christmas lights might be worth the trek.
 The average temperature on December 25th is 59 °F.

 Autumn tends to be less crowded in LA since most tourists have gone home.
 And late October is the sweet spot for travelers seeking pleasant temps, short queues and brilliant sunsets.
-You’ll find decent rates on plane tickets targeting autumn travel, especially when booking 4 to 6 months in advance.
+You’ll find decent rates on plane tickets targeting autumn travel, especially when booking four to six months in advance.

 Winter months are pretty quiet in LA.
 Temps hover around the 50s and low 60s, so incoming flights are cheaper due to lower demand.
-You’ll likely save an average of 23% on tickets if you fly in January, according to Skyscanner.com.
-Just watch out for rate hikes when spring break rolls around in March.
+If you don’t mind the cooler temps, choose January or February for less-congested traffic, fewer crowds and shorter lines.

 Watch out for: the Santa Ana Winds.

 Also known as the “devil’s winds,” this natural phenomenon occurs every year in late summer to early fall.
 Though it doesn’t usually last more than a day, hot, heavy winds kick up in the mountains and whoosh towards the coast, scattering debris and snapping tree limbs.